fabianehmel/haack/README.md

 - `stroked` — an outlined layer, consisting of a a single GeoJSON
 - `levels` — a series of filled levels, consisting of a set of GeoJSONs

 Please see the `config.example.js` for a reference how to use these layers.
-The config files need to be placed in the folder `map-generation`.
+The config files need to be placed in the folder `render-map-layer`.
-To run the script, use the command `npm run map-generation` in the root directory.
-By default, the script will look for a `config.js` file in the folder `map-generation`.
-If you want to use another file, provide it's name as a argument like this: `npm run map-generation my.special.config`.
+To run the script, use the command `npm run render-map-layer` in the root directory.
+By default, the script will look for a `config.js` file in the folder `render-map-layer`.
+If you want to use another file, provide it's name as a argument like this: `npm run render-map-layer my.special.config`.

 ### ETOPO1 Data Processing (`process-etopo1-data`)